 It is also advisable to work with a local carrier for returns, as they have a good network of drop-off points to enable customers to return goods easily.
 Seven Senders works with the nationally renowned carrier Royal Mail in the UK.
 At the same time, you should bundle returns with the local carrier and collect them back to the EU.
 This can save you expensive transaction costs.
 MS Direct and Seven Senders take care of returns bundling, customs clearance and transport.
 They store the goods in the UK interim warehouse, then send them to Europe.
 This is also where the parcels are sorted and refunds are initiated.
 Since the required data from the import process, such as VAT, EORI numbers and information on the goods, is already available, this simplifies the export process.
 MS Direct takes care of returns management.
 Seven Senders offers the right carrier for the wishes of British end customers.

-Seven Senders and MS Direct combine expertise
+Seven Senders international expertise

 Seven Senders knows its way around UK shipping, as the company has been delivering its pan-European customers' goods to the island via local carriers for years.
 All carriers and service providers are bundled via an interface, giving e-tailers access to Seven Senders' carrier network.
 All parcels from online stores that are shipped to the UK are bundled by Seven Senders and then driven directly to the island via direct injection - this saves delivery time.
 Additional services such as analysis, tracking, labeling and insurance are also part of the offering, streamlining the shipping process for e-tailers.